nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 You faithless.
 Right.
 Right.
 Gotta find out.
 You were correct.

 Alright.
-Next up, we got, Scott playing Hergan.
+Next up, we got, Scott playing Hurgan.
 I might just start saying Right.
 I don't know who I am.
 Used to what their name is.

 Right.
-Hergan Anderson.
+Hurgan Anderson.
 You're up.
 Yeah.
 Yeah.

 Yeah.
 Okay.
 What law or custom do you quietly disagree with and why haven't you spoken out?
 Where are we getting these questions?
 Chris's big bag of random questions.